 When growing an apricot tree, start by breaking open the pit.
-This will often require some force.
+This often requires some force.
 You might need to use a hammer or a nutcracker.
 However, be careful putting too much pressure on the pit, as this might damage the seed.

 The pit is the harder part at the center of the apricot.
 This thick outer surface is designed to protect the seed inside, so it will be difficult to break-through.

 Once you’re ready, remove the seed from the pit.
-To do this, you may need to use a bit of force.
 In many cases, you might need to use a hammer or vice to put some pressure on the pit.
-You want to get it to crack, so the seed can be released.
+You want to get the outer shell to crack, so the seed can be released.

-However, if you put too much pressure on the pit, you’ll crush the seed.
-This will render it unusable.
-It can often take a few attempts before you can retrieve the seed.
-Because of this, you might want to get several apricot stones.
+However, if you put too much pressure on the pit, you’ll crush the inner seed, making it unusable.
+Because of this, get several apricot stones.

 If you aren’t able to remove the seed, don’t worry.
-You’ll still be able to grow an apricot tree.
+You can still plant the pit with the flesh around it.
 However, it might take a little longer for it to germinate and develop roots.

 Do Apricots Grow True To Seed?

 However, growing from seed can still be a good idea.
-Often, you’ll be able to get most of the positive genetics from the parent tree.
-Because of this, you’ll often be able to produce a healthy tree that delivers fruit for a low cost.
+You’ll often get most of the positive genetics from the parent tree.
+Trees grown from seed are also often hardier and live longer than grafted trees.

 When Do You Start Apricot Seeds?

-The best time to start gathering the seeds is during the summer.
-In the warmer months, you’ll be able to find an abundance of fruit.
+In the warmer months, you’ll find an abundance of fruit.
 You can tell an apricot is ripe when they’re plump, but not hard.
 They will also appear deep-orange, rather than yellow.
 When in season, you can normally find them in most grocery stores and farmer’s markets.